spatialos/gdk-for-unity/docs/reference/workflows/monobehaviour/worker-connectors.md

     public override void Dispose()
     {
-        // Need to call base.Dispose() to properly clean up.
+        // Need to call base.Dispose() to properly clean up
-        // The ECS world and the connection. base.Dispose();
+        // the ECS world and the connection. base.Dispose();
     }
 }